ericfortis/final-cut-pro-scene-detect/README.md

 ```

-## Place your video in your `Home` or `Movies` directory
+## Place your video in your 📂`Home` or 📂`Movies` directory
-You video file should be in a directory Final Cut Pro can import from.
-By
+You video file should be in a directory Final Cut Pro can access.
+By default,
-default, your `Home` and `Movies` directories are allowed. **Otherwise**, you’ll
+your 📂`Home` and 📂`Movies` directories are allowed. **Otherwise, grant Full-Disk
-to need to **grant Full-Disk Access** to Final Cut Pro in order to import the
+Access** to Final Cut Pro.
+If not, Final Cut will crash when importing the
-project.
-For example, if your video is in your _Desktop_, or _Documents_, or any
+`fcpxml` project &mdash; for example, if your video is in your ⚠️ _Desktop_, or
-other TCC-protected folder, Final Cut Pro will crash when importing the `fcpxml` file.
+⚠️ _Documents_, or any other TCC-protected folder.